VanessaKasei/To-do-list/README.md

    git clone (link to repository)

-2. Navugate to the project directory using the 'cd to-do-list' command
+2. Navigate to the project directory using the 'cd to-do-list' command

 3. Install project dependancines using the command 'npm install'